- Head to the Emails Module by hovering on Settings on the left, and click “Emails”.

 Adding a trigger to an email allows you to control when the message is sent based on user or admin actions.

 For example, when a user first registers, you can trigger a “Welcome” email to go out.
 You can also trigger an email based on products ordered, payments made, or a status change.

-To edit an email trigger, first you must access the Message Management module- go to the “Settings” tab and click “Emails”
+To create a new email trigger or to edit an existing email trigger, first you must access the Message Management module- go to the “Settings” tab and click “Emails”

 The first step in setting up an automated email is to designate who the recipient of the email should be and who it should look like it is coming from.

 The recipient can be the user, another email collected during the registration process, yourself, or an additional admin in the system.